Living Single: Plot

-Living Single centered on six friends in their 20s living the single life in Prospect Heights, Brooklyn.
+Living Single centers on six friends in their 20s who live in Prospect Heights, Brooklyn.

-The series focused on two different households in one brownstone, one shared by a trio of independent women and another shared by two male friends who had known each other since childhood while living in Cleveland, Ohio.
-In the first apartment, Khadijah James (Queen Latifah), a hard-working editor and publisher of the fictional urban independent magazine Flavor, lived with her sweet but naive cousin Synclaire James (Kim Coles), an aspiring actress who worked as Khadijah's receptionist and had an affinity for Troll dolls, and her childhood friend from East Orange, New Jersey, Regina "Régine" Hunter (Kim Fields), an image-conscious boutique buyer who was on a constant search for a well-to-do man to spend her life (and his money) with.
-Later in the series, Régine became a costume assistant for the soap opera Palo Alto.
-When the soap was canceled, she became a wedding planner and left the apartment to move in with her fiancé Dexter Knight (Don Franklin).
-Maxine "Max" Shaw (Erika Alexander), a sharp-tongued Attorney and Khadijah's best friend from their college days at Howard University, frequently stopped by to share her unique insights and the events of her day, to make sure that the girls' refrigerator wasn't overstocked, and to start trouble with Kyle, looking for any chance to make his life worse.
+The series focuses on two different households in one brownstone, one shared by a trio of independent women and another shared by two men who have been friends since childhood while living in Cleveland, Ohio.
+In the first apartment, Khadijah James (Queen Latifah), a hard-working editor and publisher of the fictional urban independent magazine Flavor, lives with her sweet but naive cousin Synclaire James (Kim Coles)—an aspiring actress who works as Khadijah's receptionist and has an affinity for Troll dolls—and Khadjia's childhood friend from East Orange, New Jersey, Regina "Régine" Hunter (Kim Fields)—an image-conscious boutique buyer on a constant search for a well-to-do man with whom to spend her life, and his money.
+Later in the series, Régine becomes a costume assistant for the soap opera Palo Alto.
+When the soap is canceled, she becomes a wedding planner and leaves the apartment to move in with her fiancé, Dexter Knight (Don Franklin).
+Maxine "Max" Shaw (Erika Alexander), a sharp-tongued Attorney and Khadijah's best friend from their college days at Howard University, frequently stops by to share her unique insights and the events of her day, to make sure that the girls' refrigerator isn't overstocked, and to start trouble with Kyle, looking for any chance to make his life worse.